Have you decided to try travelling alone this year, but have no idea where to start?

 Solo travel is one of the best adventures you can decide to undertake in 2022, but knowing where to start can be overwhelming.

 Despite what some might think, it’s not weird to travel alone.
 It certainly isn’t just for loners either, travelling alone has something to offer for everyone, from opportunities to meet new people to the chance to draw up your own itinerary.
 If it’s a step you’re thinking of taking, good for you!

-A quick search online will tell you that there’s a number of different types of solo travel and that it’s far from a rare thing to head out into the big bad world alone.
+A quick search online will tell you that there are a number of different types of solo travel and that it’s far from a rare thing to head out into the big wide world alone.

 Picking a destination

 Start by thinking what you want out of your trip, and where you might want to go.
 Here are some of our favourite solo travel destinations, which are safe and well set up for solo travel:

 Or, check out the friendliest towns for solo travellers.